spesmilo/electrum-server/HOWTO.md

 time, running as the 'bitcoin' user.
 Check your system documentation to find out the best way to do this.

 ### Step 4.
-Install Electrum dependencies

-Electrum server depends on various standard Python libraries.
-These will be already installed on your distribution, or can be installed with your package manager.
-Electrum also depends on two Python libraries which we wil l need to install "by hand": `Abe` and `JSONRPClib`.

-    $ sudo easy_install jsonrpclib
-    $ cd ~/src
-    $ git clone git://github.com/jtobey/bitcoin-abe.git
-    $ cd bitcoin-abe
-    $ sudo python setup.py install

-Please note that the path below might be slightly different on your system, for example python2.6 or 2.8.

-    $ sudo chmod +x /usr/local/lib/python2.7/dist-packages/Abe/abe.py
-    $ ln -s /usr/local/lib/python2.7/dist-packages/Abe/abe.py ~/bin/abe

-### Step 5.
 Select your backend - pruning leveldb or full abe server

 Electrum server can currently be operated in two modes - as a pruning server or as a full server.
 The pruning server uses leveldb and keeps a smaller and faster database by pruning spent transactions.
-It's a lot quicker to get up and running and requires less maintenance and diskspace than the full abe version
+It's a lot quicker to get up and running and requires less maintenance and diskspace than the full abe server.

-The full version uses abe as a backend, the while the blockchain in bitcoind is at roughly 5 GB in January 2013, the abe mysql for a full server requires ~22 GB diskspace for innodb and can take over a week to freshly index on most but the fastest of hardware.
+The full version uses abe as a backend.
+While the blockchain in bitcoind is at roughly 5.5 GB in January 2013, the abe mysql for a full server requires ~25 GB diskspace for innodb and can take a week or two (!) to freshly index on most but the fastest of hardware.

 Full servers are useful for recovering all past transactions when restoring from seed.
 Those are then stored in electrum.dat and won't need to be recovered until electrum.dat is removed.
-Pruning servers summarize past transactions when restoring from seed which can be feature.
+Pruning servers summarize spent transactions when restoring from seed which can be feature.
 Once seed recovery is done switching between pruning and full servers can be done at any time without effect to the transaction history stored in electrum.dat.